electrichasgoneaudi/electrichasgoneaudi.github.io/content/technology/audiconnect/navigationandinfotainment/_index.md

  Benefit from improved route guidance through comparisons with the latest traffic information from the Internet.
 Closer networking of the infrastructure makes it faster and more comfortable to search for a parking spot, and the destination search is optimised in such a way that various points of interest in the area can be found quickly and easily.
 Staying up to date while driving is possible thanks to the read aloud function for Twitter messages, online news, and emails.

 ## MyRoute

+In the connect category myRoute, you will find all the information for your trip such as navigation, traffic warnings, and parking places at the destination.
+Thanks to regular online map updates, you are always up-to-date.
+An overview of all myRoute services can be found below.

 ### Google Earth Navigation

 Navigation with Google Earth C makes it easier to navigate thanks to high-resolution aerial photos and satellite imagery.